 For example, in the new BIN list database, you can easily find all Bank of America BINs, USA bin list, PayPal or Payoneer BINs.

-E-commerce merchants use the credit card BIN list for bank identification and validation of online purchases.
+Online merchants and acquirers use the credit card BIN list for fraud prevention, bank identification and validation of online purchases.

 Here's how it works:

-A credit card's PAN contains a BIN that indicates a bank in country A - United Kingdom.
+A credit card's PAN contains a BIN that indicates a bank in country A - United States.

-Many merchants use the bin list for risk scoring and risk alerting.
+Many e-commerce merchants use the bin list for risk scoring and risk alerting to prevent chargeback.
 As I mentioned, with BINlist, you can quickly determine card type, such as debit, credit or prepaid, and country of issue.

 The updated card issuer BIN list can help you recognize prepaid cards during the eCommerce checkout process and prevent their use for recurring transactions.